Xon/XenForo-ReportImprovements/README.md

 - Smilies (and bbcode) in report comments.
 - User tagging in report comments.
 - Adds Spam Cleaner links in AdminCP (under actions) and to the Moderation Queue front-end.
+- Add Report for content to the Moderation Queue front-end.
 - Sends an Alert to moderators who have commented/reported on a report.
   - Only sends an alert if the previous alert hasn't been viewed.
   - Report Alerts link to the actual comments for longer reports.